-Following the transfer of shares to Indonesian shareholders due to divestment ratified by the Ministry of Law and Human Rights, the shares can be resold to Indonesian citizens/Indonesian legal entities/Foreign citizens/Foreign entities pursuant to the prevailing laws and regulations.
+After the transfer of shares to Indonesian shareholders due to divestment has been ratified by the Ministry of Law and Human Rights, such shares can be resold to the Indonesian participant(s) pursuant to the prevailing laws and regulations.

-Failure to conduct divestment will result in sanctions for PT PMA.
-The sanctions are as follows:
+Failure to conduct divestment will result in sanctions for PMA Company as follows:

 HOW CAN SMART CONSULTING HELP YOU?